queen-raae/galleon-attributes/readme.md

 ### Authorization

-You can authenticate API requests using the `gl-auth-token` attribute with a concise format:
+You can authenticate API requests using the `gl-auth-token` attribute:

 ```html
 <div